Local SEO: Strategies That Actually Work — The Unscripted SEO Podcast Guide

 Apurva Bose (AB) — VP of Operations & Strategy, Overtake Digital

 AB’s work growing small local businesses beyond conventional SEO tactics — integrating broader digital strategy with local search fundamentals — is one of the most comprehensive takes on local business growth in the library.
-Her approach to taking businesses beyond “just ranking” to building genuine digital presence and conversion is a model for how local SEO should be practiced.

 Read the full episode →